v0l0v/terreta/NIP-GC.md

 }
 ```

+### Content

+The content field contains a human-readable description of the verification, typically including the finder's npub identifier.

+### Tags

+- `a` (required) - composite identifier containing the finder's pubkey and the geocache naddr being verified

+### Usage

-The verification event must be signed by the cache's verification private key and is typically embedded in the log event's `verification` tag, though clients may choose to publish these events to relays as well.
+Verification events are created when a finder obtains access to the cache's verification private key (typically via QR code at the cache location).
+The event must be signed by the cache's verification private key and can be:

+1. Embedded in the log event's `verification` tag as a JSON string
+2. Published to relays as standalone events
+3. Both embedded and published for redundancy

+## Verified Finds

+Geocaches with verification enabled can provide cryptographic proof that a finder physically located the cache.
+This is accomplished through a verification event (kind 7517) signed by the cache's verification key.

+### Verification Process

+When a cache has a `verification` tag containing a public key, finders can create a verified log by:

+1. Obtaining the cache's verification private key (typically via QR code at the cache location)
+2. Creating a verification event (kind 7517) signed by this key
+3. Embedding the verification event in their log entry

 ### Verification Validation